unnynet/unnynet-docs/eng/docs/data_editor/advanced/assets.md

 Assets are all objects which you store in Addressables.
 If you are not using Addressables in your game you should ignore this page or better start using them.

-1. In Unity Open **UnnyNet->Tools** and click on **Synch Addressables**.
+1. In Unity Open **Balancy->Tools** and click on **Synch Addressables**.
 2. The synchronization process starts.
-3. UnnyNet detects which addressables were changed after the last synchronization and uploads images for the new/updated files only.
+3. Balancy detects which addressables were changed after the last synchronization and uploads images for the new/updated files only.
 It means that the first synchronization might take some time, while all subsequent will be faster.
 4. After the process is done open **Assets** section in DE and you should see the list of all your Assets.
     ![Screenshot](../../img/de_example/de_assets_list.jpg)